-I am currently travelling across Germany for 50 days, blogging and using Social Media to share with my readers some of the coolest youth hotspots across the country.
+I visited Germany for 50 days, blogging and using social media to share with my readers some of the coolest youth hotspots across the country.

-Key part of my trip was gaining access to mobile internet so that I can share the trip real-time.
+Key part of my trip was gaining access to mobile internet so that I could share the trip real-time.

-The internet roaming packages offered by UK networks are pretty poor at the moment and I’ve had my fair share of huge bills in the past when using my phone abroad.
+The internet roaming packages offered by UK networks were pretty poor at the moment ( with the exception of Three Mobile ) and I’ve had my fair share of huge bills in the past when using my phone abroad.

-Plus trying to get my iPhone4s unlocked is pretty expensive and a bit of a logistical nightmare.
+Plus trying to get my iPhone unlocked is pretty expensive and a bit of a logistical nightmare.

 Either way, I think I’ve found a few good solutions for you.

 I’ve given you the lowdown of mobile internet options I discovered in the course of my research which I hope will me of help to you when planning your trip to Germany in the future. ( PS Here is the link to my resource page on how to enjoy Germany on a budget )

 1. If your phone is unlocked- Buy a Prepaid sim card with flat internet data plans

 To buy a simcard from a German mobile operator requires you to be a German citizen.

 My tip: I would give the name of a “german friend” and their birth date plus address.
 Ask their permission.